sanger-tol/asg-assembly-course-2021/practical_tutorial.md

 [Part 5 - Quiz and presentation](#part-5---quiz-and-presentation) &nbsp;&nbsp;&nbsp;&nbsp; <ins>[Quiz](#part-5---quiz-and-presentation)</ins>

 ***
 Consider the two species in the following paths and choose the one you will work with.
-The species are [Thymelicus sylvestris](https://tolqc.cog.sanger.ac.uk/darwin/insects/Thymelicus_sylvestris/) and [Eristalis arbustorum](https://tolqc.cog.sanger.ac.uk/darwin/insects/Eristalis_arbustorum/).
+The species are [Eristalis arbustorum](https://tolqc.cog.sanger.ac.uk/darwin/insects/Eristalis_arbustorum/) (ToLID: **idEriArbu1**) and [Thymelicus sylvestris](https://tolqc.cog.sanger.ac.uk/darwin/insects/Thymelicus_sylvestris/) (ToLID: **ilThySylv1**).
 The genomic data for them are here:

+    /home/training/assembly/data/assembly/idEriArbu1
     /home/training/assembly/data/assembly/ilThySylv1
-    /home/training/assembly/data/assembly/idEriArbu1

 Create working folder for this course: